matpool/mpu/README.md

 - add '--pid=host' when starting a docker instance

 # Installation
-NOTE: kernel 5.7.7 build routines don't export kallsyms kernel functions any longer, which means this module may not work properly.

 - for debian, to get kernel headers installed with `sudo apt install linux-headers-$(uname -r)`. run `sudo apt-get install build-essential` to get `make` toolset installed.
 - clone this repo